zsh-users/zsh-history-substring-search/README.md

 2. Type any part of any previous command and then:

-    * Press the UP arrow key to select the nearest command that (1) contains your query and (2) is older than the current command in the command history.
+    * Press the UP arrow key to select the nearest command that (1) contains your query (2) is older and (3) different than the current command in the command history.

-    * Press the DOWN arrow key to select the nearest command that (1) contains your query and (2) is newer than the current command in the command history.
+    * Press the DOWN arrow key to select the nearest command that (1) contains your query (2) is newer and (3) different than the current command in the command history.

     * Press ^U (the Control and U keys simultaneously) to abort the search.